ervino0/property-sniper/README.md

    The tool will compare all three categories to identify and display potential opportunities in the unsold listings.

+## Tips
+For the most accurate results, ensure that the sold and expired date timeline is the same time period (recommended last 90 days).

 ## Live Demo
 Try the tool here: [Property Sniper on Render](https://property-sniper.onrender.com)